 h.
 To disseminate the principles of liberty, equality and fraternity among mankind without distinction as to race, sex, social standing, religious beliefs, or political affiliation and to accept all as brothers;

 j.
-To establish centers, schools, healing centers, asylums, and libraries, cooperatives and funeral parlors;
+To establish centers, schools, healing centers, asylums, libraries and cooperatives;

 k.
 To own and acquire real or personal properties by purchase, donations, lease, usufruct or in any manner authorized by law for the establishment of its centers and other facilities that shall be for the betterment of the Union.